How Many Key Results Per Objective? The Right Number

 The ideal number of Key Results per Objective is 2–4.
-Here's the benchmark data and a free cheatsheet to write better ones.
+The benchmark data behind the number, plus a free cheatsheet to write sharper ones.

 Steven Macdonald